tjvananne/technical-field-guide/tactical/Python/tricky_installs/virtualenvironments_and_ipython.md

 Now, just like last time, go to wherever your WORKON_HOME path is pointing and make sure that the py2764 directory / environment was created.

-Not test our your `deactivate` and `workon py2764` commands to make sure those are both working.
+Now test our your `deactivate` and `workon py2764` commands to make sure those are both working.

-Test those same commands for you py3464 environment as well to make sure they are both working.
+Make sure you're able to switch back and forth between your primary and secondary versions in the same command prompt.

 And now you're good to go!
 Just make sure you have the correct one activated whenever you're doing work.

 *Note that calling `python -m ...` will refer to the correct version of python that corresponds to whichever virtualenv you have activated*

 *also note, it is advisable for some reason to use the `python -m pip install [package name here]` version of the pip install command when on windows.
 I'm not asking questions here, just doing it, because it works better and is cleaner.*

 ## using IPython (jupyter) notebook inside virtualenv